-Unfortunately many Dutch transport companies do not have English language pages when it comes to lost property.
+Unfortunately some Dutch transport companies do not have English language pages when it comes to lost property.
 You should know that verloren means lost, gevonden means found and voorwerpen means items or things.
-You may need to use a web translator to help navigate the pages and contact forms.
+You may need to use a web translator to help navigate some of the pages and contact forms.

 One final point, if you lose a form of ID then these cannot be recovered via the transport companies.
 The lost ID are sent to the relevant issuing authorities.
 You will need to replace your ID.

 You can also report or check for lost items in general at this official ‘lost or found’ site: verlorenofgevonden.nl which is a collaboration between city councils and the police.
 It does have an English language option.

 If you’ve lost something on a Dutch Railways (NS) train then try to contact NS as quickly as possible.
 Lost items are kept at the station where they were found for 5 days.
 You can pick up your object by filling a form, going to the relevant station and showing ID.

 After 5 days the objects are transferred to the central NS Lost & Found Desk in Utrecht.
 The item will be stored for up to 3 months.
 It is possible to get the object sent to your home address but you will pay the shipping costs, the minimum charge being €15.
 Note, it is not possible to visit the NS Lost & Found Desk.

 The NS lost property (Verloren voorwerp) contact form (Dutch only) is here